tholden/FredFetch/README.md

   `X` is a matrix of data, `tform` and `frqcy` should be cell arrays, one entry for each column of `X`.
-- `transform(dataStruct, transform)`: For transforming data within a structure returned by `fred.vint` or `fred.latest`.
+- `transform(dataStruct, transform)`: For transforming data within a structure returned by `FredFetch.vint` or `FredFetch.latest`.
 Again, multiple series require that `transform` be a cell of transformation strings.

 The remaining non-user oriented functions have names ending with an